INDIANAPOLIS – Ryan Fitzpatrick has started for four teams during his nine NFL seasons.

 Fitzpatrick's third start in 2013 was two weeks ago against the Colts, and he had the club's attention then.

-“You’re playing against a good quarterback.
-Once upon a time, he was a starting quarterback,” said
+"You're playing against a good quarterback.
+Once upon a time, he was a starting quarterback," said Ricky Jean Francois.
+"I know most people might look at him as a backup quarterback, but he's a starting quarterback.
+He's a good one, too."

 After two-year stints with St. Louis and Cincinnati to open his career, Fitzpatrick spent 2009-12 with Buffalo.
 He opened 53-of-55 games with the Bills before being released after a 20-33 starting record.